 The following provides answers to some of the most frequently asked questions to Acacia University.
 If you do not see your question here or you still have additional questions, please fill out the form at the bottom of this page and we will get back to you as soon as we can.

 Regular sessions are 16 weeks and Fast Track sessions are 8 weeks.
-Exceptions are Mentored Practicum and Portfolio Project for Master of Education in Educational Administration majors, which are 21 weeks each and EDA599: Principles of Continuous Improvement, which is 10 weeks and only offered in Fast Track and Summer sessions.
+Exceptions are Mentored Practicum and Portfolio Project for Master of Education in Educational Administration majors, which are 21 weeks each.

 Sessions start five times per year: Fall Semester, Fall Fast Track 1, Fall Fast Track 2, Spring Semester, Spring Fast Track 1, Spring Fast Track 2, and Summer.
 Check the academic calendar in the Acacia University Catalog and Student Handbook for specific dates.